Abby Wambach: 2008–2009: Injury and recovery

-Forward Lauren Cheney was called in to replace Wambach at the Games.
-"There are obviously tons of emotions going through me right now", Cheney said, "I have the deepest sorrow for Abby, but I am excited to be part of the 18 going to the Olympics."
-Wambach said during a conference call a few days after the injury, "I called Lauren Cheney from the hospital, 'I want you to go there and not feel bad about being selected in this type of way ...
-What's important is that the team going into this tournament is feeling that they can win this.
-At the end of the day, that's what makes you stand at the top podium."
+In June 2008, Wambach was named to the U.S. squad for the upcoming 2008 Summer Olympics in China.
+On July 16, during an exhibition match against Brazil in California, Wambach collided with Brazilian defender Andréia Rosa while running at full speed.
+Wambach fell to the ground and immediately signaled for assistance.
+Her left leg was put in a brace and she was taken off the field on a stretcher.
+X-rays at a local hospital revealed fractures to her tibia and fibula.
+She underwent surgery to have a titanium rod inserted into her leg, and was expected to be out of action for three months, causing her to miss the Olympics the following month.

-Despite Wambach's absence, the U.S. took home gold after defeating Brazil 1–0 in the final.
-Midfielder Carli Lloyd scored the game-winning goal in the 96th minute off an assist from forward, Amy Rodriguez, in front of 51,162 spectators at Workers Stadium.
-The gold medal was the third for the national team, after winning titles at the 2004 Athens Olympics and 1996 Atlanta Games, the first Olympic tournament that included women's soccer.
+Wambach was devastated by the injury, but was intent on recovering and returning to soccer.
+She expressed hope that her resilience could inspire others to rebound from setbacks.
+Wambach's teammates were unsettled by her injury.
+Natasha Kai said, "My heart sank ...
+We need her.
+She's a big piece of a great team."
+Forward Lauren Cheney was called in to replace Wambach at the Olympics.
+Despite Wambach's absence, the U.S. won the gold medal after defeating Brazil 1–0 in the final.

-Wambach scored her 100th goal during a friendly match against Canada in her hometown of Rochester on July 19, 2009, her second international match after returning from her injury.
-Of the goal, she said, "After this year I've had, the heartbreak of not going to the Olympics, all of that pain is worth it.
+Wambach scored her 100th international goal during a friendly match against Canada in her hometown of Rochester on July 19, 2009, her second international match after recovering from her injury.
+Commenting on the goal, she said, "After this year I've had, the heartbreak of not going to the Olympics, all of that pain is worth it.
 There's nothing more you can ask for than play in front of your home crowd and come through with a milestone like I did today."
-She reached 100 goals in fewer games than any of the four other American players who had previously reached 100 goals: Mia Hamm, Kristine Lilly, Michelle Akers and Tiffeny Milbrett.
+She reached the landmark goal in fewer games than any of the four other American players who had previously reached 100 goals: Mia Hamm, Kristine Lilly, Michelle Akers and Tiffeny Milbrett.